The Hasse principle for bilinear symmetric forms over a ring of integers of a global function field: Introduction

 \bk

-This description leads us to assert the validity of the Hasse principle for any unimodular integral form of rank $n \neq 2$ if and only if $|\Pic(C^\af)|$ is odd and for $n=2$ if and only if $|\Pic(C^\af)|=1$, i.e., if and only if $\Oiy$ is a UFD (Theorem \ref{main theorem} below).
-More precisely, we show that under this condition imposed upon $C^\af$ only, principal $\un{\mu}_2$-bundles are identified with their generic fibers and all principal $\un{\textbf{SO}}_V$-bundles are trivial, regardless of the choice of $f$.
-This result can be considered as a generalization of Theorem~3.1 in \cite{Ger1} in which the elementary case of $\Oiy = \BF_q[t]$ is treated.
-Its proof was initially based on the reduction by Harder, of the unimodular theory over $\BF_q[t]$ to the theory of spaces over $\BF_q$ (see \cite[Theorem~7.13]{Ger2}).
+This description leads us to assert the validity of the Hasse principle for unimodular integral forms of rank $n > 2$ if and only if $|\Pic(C^\af)|$ is odd.
+For $n=2$, the Hasse principle holds if the integral closure of $\Oiy$ in the splitting field of the generic fiber of $\OV$ is a UFD (Theorem \ref{main theorem}).
+This result can be considered as a generalization of Theorem~3.1 in \cite{Ger1} in which the elementary case of $\Oiy = \BF_q[t]$ is treated (Example \ref{over affine line}).
+Its proof was initially based on the reduction by Harder, of the unimodular theory over $\BF_q[t]$, to the theory of spaces over $\BF_q$ (see \cite[Theorem~7.13]{Ger2}).

 \bk